 The blackberries are in season!
 The hot days of summer have ripened these hedgerow fruits.
 They are plump and juicy, glistening by the paths and walkways, just waiting to be collected and eaten.

 Pumpjack’s thrice daily (or more if Chewie has his way) dog walks gives me an early warning system that the blackberries are ready.
-There are some particularly favoured spots and with relatives visiting, we took a wander out, with baskets to hand to collect a few.
+With baskets to hand, we wander out to collect as much a we can.

 There is something immensely satisfying about a full basket of blackberries, and dreams of what they can become.
-We planned muffins, cakes, crumbles and ice cream, but in the end simply some cream and a wonderfully large bowl each gave us our first taste of the coming end of summer as we sat in the garden enjoying the late afternoon sun.
+We planned muffins, cakes, crumbles, smoothies and ice cream.
+But, in the end, simply some cream and a wonderfully large bowl each gave us our first taste of the height of summer as we sat in the garden enjoying the late afternoon sun.

-If you like blackberry picking and foraging (or the idea of foraging), do read our Foraging post.
+If you like blackberry picking and foraging (or the idea of foraging), do read our (8 reasons why you should try) Foraging post.